Secondary specific workshops boost rigor and engagement

 3 teachers were observed using strategies from the workshop the very next day in their classrooms during instructional rounds

-Math department satisfaction of how department collaboration time is spent increased from 3.4 to 4.2 on a scale of 1-5, 5 being highest satisfaction
+Additionally, after the math department chair coaching, the math department satisfaction of how department collaboration time is spent increased from 3.4 to 4.2 on a scale of 1-5, 5 being highest satisfaction within our first year of work together!

 “Love that Juliana tailors her materials to the curriculum that we use.
 So everything she brings to the workshops can be taken back to class immediately.”